automenta/mb/README.md

 ----

-Apply software development insight and wisdom to integrate the included web application components into a complete cohesive web application focused in a Personal TODO List.
+Integrate the included web application components into a complete cohesive web application focused in a Personal TODO List.

 Refactor the user-interface into more cohesive and conventional experience.
 Identify missing potential integration points between components that will enhance functionality and value.